 Nixon was a shrewd strategist, and promised one year that he would mobilize African-American votes to support a police commissioner candidate in exchange for black officers being hired on the force.
 Nixon also ran for county office in 1954, the same year he was chosen as the Alabama Journal's Man of the Year; he lost the election only by a slim margin.

 Nixon was looking for a way to formally challenge the city's segregationist laws.
 On December 1, 1955, when fellow NAACP member Rosa Parks refused once again to surrender her seat on a bus to a white passenger, she was arrested.
-Nixon put his house up on bond to provide bail for Parks, also enlisting the aid of white attorney Clifford Durr and his spouse Virginia.
+Nixon played a key role in providing bail for Parks and he also enlisted the aid of white attorney Clifford Durr and his spouse Virginia.

 Nixon believed that the event could spur a boycott of the area's bus lines and be processed via legal channels, convincing Parks of the power of her case.
 He also enlisted the aid of a new, young preacher at the Dexter Avenue Baptist Church, Dr. Martin Luther King Jr., to lead the boycott.
 As a result Nixon, King and minister Ralph D. Abernathy helped to form the Montgomery Improvement Association, with Nixon serving as treasurer.

 The Montgomery Bus Boycott lasted for more than 380 days, with the African-American community enduring a host of travails that included harassment and violent attacks.
 Nixon's home was firebombed two days after King's, and he was indicted for violating a state anti-boycott statute.
 Yet the boycott persevered and the city was eventually forced to lift its bus segregation laws.

 Nixon split from the MIA in 1957, protesting class- and education-based prejudices in leadership and the condescending treatment he felt he'd received.
 He continued his community work and became a public-housing recreation director after his retirement as a porter.